Blog

 1. Technical safeguards

-Hacking and IT incidents are now the foremost means of a data security violation.
+Hacking and IT incidents are now the foremost means of data security violations.
 Though organizations are now much better trained to expose malicious usage, the number of cyber attacks is only increasing.
-By 2019, it reached 303 cases in a year.
+By 2022, it reached 707 cases in a year.

-Intended to protect PHI, digital regulations assume data encryption no matter it transfers within a company, moves outwards an organization´s internal firewall servers, or is kept in storage.
-Hence, if the data falls into the hands of fraudsters, it won’t be able to read, decipher, and harness personal details.
+Intended to protect PHI, digital regulations assume data encryption whether it transfers within a company, moves outwards on an organization’s internal firewall servers or is kept in storage.
+Hence, if the data falls into the hands of fraudsters, they won’t be able to read, decipher, and harness personal details.

 2. Physical safeguards